 The relational aspect of the work at SEND is very similar to what we did at Grace Centers of Hope.
 “People first” is what I learned at Grace Centers, and I take that with me wherever I go.
 People are our greatest resource.

-Later this week, Michelle will share her top tips for fund-raising, how she finds work/life balance, and what she would do with an unexpected $1,000,000.
-Click here to read more about her.
+In part 2 of this interview, Michelle shares her top tips for fund-raising, how she finds work/life balance, and what she would do with an unexpected $1,000,000.
+You can also click here to read more about her.